ab-kubernetes/demo-sidebyside/README.md

 ## Introduction

-This repository contains the code code for the second part of my Devoxx Belgium [presentation](https://www.youtube.com/watch?v=9wJm8g83vqA&t=2678s)
+This repository contains the code of the Devoxx Belgium [presentation](https://www.youtube.com/watch?v=9wJm8g83vqA&t=2678s) of Giorgios Andrianakis - part 2.

-## Instructions

-All the necessary code can be found in `hello`.
-That directory contains a hello world application written in 3 different styles.
+All the necessary code can be found under the `hello` folder.
+That directory contains a `hello world application` written using 3 different frameworks:
 * Quarkus with Spring API compatibility layer - in the `quarked` subdirectory
 * Vanilla Spring Boot  - in the `booted` subdirectory
 * Node.js (using the Hapi.js framework) - in the `nodejs` subdirectory

-The idea is to deploy all 3 applications to a Kubernetes cluster that has KNative Service enabled (which for the Devoxx talk was done using Openshift with Serverless capability installed), and show how quickly the 3 different applications can scale up when receiving a burst of traffic.
+The purpose of the demo is to deploy all 3 applications to a Kubernetes cluster that has KNative Service enabled and show how quickly the 3 different applications can scale up when receiving a burst of traffic.

+**Note**: KNative is deployed on OpenShift 4.2 using the Serverless operator

+## Instructions

+### Pre-requisite

+- Openshift 4.2 is available
+- KNative Serving has been deployed using the Operator

 ### Steps